Tencent-backed Waterdrop faces pushback on IPO from Chinese regulators: sources

 The mutual aid platform was considered one of the main generators of user traffic and clipping it would mean a major business model change for the company, said two sources familiar with the company.

-Founded in 2016 by Peng, a former executive at Chinese food delivery and local services giant Meituan Dianping, Waterdrop raised $230 million in a pre-IPO round in August led by reinsurer Swiss Re and Tencent at a valuation of about $2 billion.
+Founded in 2016 by Shen, a former executive at Chinese food delivery and local services giant Meituan, Waterdrop raised $230 million in a pre-IPO round in August led by reinsurer Swiss Re and Tencent at a valuation of about $2 billion.

 It also counts IDG Capital, Boyu Capital and Meituan as investors.